i2group/analyze/documentation/developer_essentials_troubleshooting.md

 Navigation to http://localhost/apollo reports an Internal Server Error
 ----------------------------------------------------------------------

-If the HTTP server reports an internal server error, then the **iap** server did not start.
+If the HTTP server reports an internal server error, then the **i2analyze** server did not start.
 Start the server and try the operation again.

 Navigation to http://localhost/apollo reports HTTP error 404
 ------------------------------------------------------------

-HTTP error 404 can occur when one of the Intelligence Analysis Platform applications is not correctly deployed, or when the HTTP server is misconfigured.
+HTTP error 404 can occur when one of the i2 Analyze applications is not correctly deployed, or when the HTTP server is misconfigured.

 -   If the error is "Context Root Not Found", with obvious "IBM" and "IBM WebSphere Application Server" branding, then the HTTP server redirect is working and the problem is with the application.